Clhughes4/C_Sharp-LiveProject/README.md

 ```

 ### Index View
-- To present the whole Subscriber's name, I seperated the first and last into their own column
+- To present the whole Subscriber's name, I separated the first and last into their own column

 ```cshtml
 @model IEnumerable<TheatreCMS.Areas.Subscribers.Models.Subscriber>